We followed eight young Latino first-time voters all year. Here’s how they view the 2020 election.

 Until May, none of the young Latinos we followed supported Democratic candidate Joe Biden.
 Many wanted to vote for Democratic candidates such as Sen. Bernie Sanders — whom they often call Tío Bernie — or Sen. Elizabeth Warren, both of whom dropped out of the race.
 Three considered voting for President Donald Trump.

-But as the general election campaign progressed, the COVID-19 crisis worsened, and racial justice protests exploded across the US, each decided to vote for Biden.
+But as the general election campaign progressed, the COVID-19 crisis worsened, and racial justice protests exploded across the US, each decided to support Biden — though days before the election, one wasn't sure about voting at all.

 As they cast their ballots, here’s what they want people to know about their views on Latino identity, education, the coronavirus, immigration, climate change and the presidential election: